 Explore Park | Blue Ridge Parkway - Milepost 115

-As part of its broad selection of overnight lodging options, Explore Park has made available canvas tents, which are actually off-the-ground shelters with canvas walls and roof.
-There are also bell tents tents, and you’re welcome to pitch your own tent on a primitive site, too.
-The park also now features cabin rentals.
+As part of its broad selection of overnight lodging options, Explore Park has made available raised platform sites near the bank of the Roanoke River.
+There are also yurts and RV sites, and you’re welcome to pitch your own tent on a primitive site, too.
+The park also features cabin rentals.